MIC-DKFZ/BraTS2017/README.md

 You need to have downloaded at least the BraTS 2017 training dataset.

 ## How to use

 ### Set paths
-We need to know where you saved the data and where you wish to have the results.
+We need to know where you saved the data and where you wish to save the results.
 Go into paths.py and modify the paths to suit your setup.